Vaucluse Loop 26-03-2022

 Points of Interest: Diamond Bay, The Gap, South Head, Hermitage Foreshore

-I was back hiking in Sydney this weekend, largely due to the fact that the weather has been pretty poor of late and I was lacking the motivation to drive any further afield.
-I decided to make my way to one of Sydney's best hiking areas - South Head to revisit some parts of the Bondi to Manly track - the 80km route that links two of Sydney's most famous beaches.
-Specifically, one of the early sections between Diamond Bay and the Hermitage Foreshore, including South Head.
+I was back hiking in Sydney this weekend, mostly because the weather had been pretty poor lately, and I lacked the motivation to drive further afield.
+I decided to head to one of Sydney’s best hiking areas—South Head—to revisit parts of the Bondi to Manly track, the 80 km route linking two of Sydney’s most famous beaches.
+Specifically, I planned to tackle one of the early sections between Diamond Bay and the Hermitage Foreshore, including South Head.

-I parked the car at the bottom of Towns Road, a steep street that climbs into the heart of Vaucluse, proving a stiff warm-up to the day.
-A few pedestrian crossings and suburban streets later and I was at the entrance to Diamond Bay on the east side of the Vaucluse peninsula.
+I parked at the bottom of Towns Road, a steep street climbing into the heart of Vaucluse, providing a stiff warm-up for the day.
+After a few pedestrian crossings and suburban streets, I arrived at the entrance to Diamond Bay on the eastern side of the Vaucluse peninsula.

 The path skirts the top of Rosa Gully and then heads along a road back towards the cliff edge.
 I followed the streets until I reached Clarke Reserve and Christison Park, home to the Macquarie Lighthouse, the first in Australia, and the longest-serving.
 North of the lighthouse is the remaining foundations of the Signal Hill Battery - a gun emplacement intended to defend Sydney from bombardment by an enemy vessel standing off the coast.